ImranAzizPC/neo4j/README.md

 ### 1. Nodes:

 A node is a fundamental unit of data in the Neo4j graph model.
 It represents a single entity or object in the system, such as a person, a company, or a product.
-A node is identified by a unique identifier called a node ID or "label."
-Nodes can also have one or more properties associated with them that provide additional information about the node.
+Nodes can also have one or more properties associated with them.
 For example, a person node might have properties such as "name," "age," "gender," and "address."

 ### 2. Relationships:

-Relationships are connections between nodes in the Neo4j graph model.
+Relationships are connections between nodes.
 They represent how two nodes are related to each other.
 Relationships are always directed, which means that they have a start node and an end node.
 A relationship is identified by a unique identifier called a relationship type or "label."
-Relationships can also have one or more properties associated with them that provide additional information about the relationship.
+Relationships can also have one or more properties associated with them.
 For example, a "friend" relationship between two person nodes might have properties such as "date added," "strength," and "frequency of communication."

 ### 3. Properties: